ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba To Securely Retrieve Information From The Internet.rst

 a computer network, by encrypting the messages passed between server and client.

-Open the “WiFiSSLClient” example in “File” -> “Examples” -> “AmebaWiFi” -> ” WiFiSSLClient “.
+Open the "WiFiSSLClient" example in "File" -> "Examples" -> "AmebaWiFi" -> "WiFiSSLClient".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Use_Ameba_To_Securely_Retrieve_Information_From_The_Internet/image1.png
    :alt: 4-1